Ensuring Excellence through Accreditation

 The Commission for the Accreditation of Birth Centers (CABC) is the only accrediting body whose goal is unique to birth centers.
 Other accrediting organizations review a variety of health care facilities.

-When a center is accredited by the CABC, the childbearing family can be confident that the center has demonstrated adherence to standards of quality above that of basic licensure and that the center's care is consistent with the philosophy of the American Association of Birth Centers.
+When a birth center is accredited by the CABC, the family can be confident that the birth center has demonstrated adherence to standards of quality above that of basic licensure and that the center's care is consistent with the philosophy of the American Association of Birth Centers.
+Look for the CABC seal of accreditation.

 Accreditation is seen as a symbol of excellence to not only the consumer but to insurers as well.
 Many insurers currently require accreditation for reimbursement, and the trend among managed care providers is also to look for accreditation.
 Some states have acknowledged the value of accreditation by accepting accreditation in lieu of a visit by the state for state licensure.